hbctraining/Intro-to-ChIPseq/lessons/04_QC_cross_correlation.md

 ```
 > install.packages("caTools", lib="~/R/library")

 # Choose a mirror near to your location (i.e. northeast).
-I chose the PA 1 mirror, which is number 117.
+I chose the USA (NY) mirror, which is number 58.

 > quit()